 - Relocation by either former spouse

 Modifications of child support are generally based upon a change in one former spouse’s income.
-For example, if you lost your job, you may be able to seek a reduction in your child support payment obligations.
 If your former spouse is making significantly more money than he or she was at the time of your divorce, this may also be grounds for you to seek a modification.

-Changes in your children’s needs may justify a request for modification of child support as well.
+Changes in your children’s physical placement or needs may justify a request for modification of child support as well.

 Custody and Physical Placement